How to Install Kubernetes on Ubuntu 22.04

 Step 1: Add Kubernetes Signing Key

-Since Kubernetes comes from a non-standard repository, download the signing key to ensure the software is authentic.
+Since Kubernetes is not available from a standard repository, download the signing key to verify the software's authenticity.

 On each node, use the curl command to download the key and store it in a safe place (default is /etc/apt/keyrings/: